Nike ends shoe deal with NBA player Kyrie Irving

 The team suspended Irving for five games following the post.
 It marked the second straight season that the Nets have sent Irving away from the team.
 Last year, the Nets banished Irving when he refused to get vaccinated against COVID-19, making him ineligible to play home games.

-After his latest suspension, Irving apologized for tweeting the documentary in a post on his Instagram account.
+In a post on his Instagram account after his latest suspension, Irving apologized for tweeting about the documentary.

 "To All Jewish families and Communities that are hurt and affected from my post, I am deeply sorry to have caused you pain, and I apologize," he wrote.
 "I initially reacted out of emotion to being unjustly labeled Anti-Semitic, instead of focusing on the healing process of my Jewish Brothers and Sisters that were hurt from the hateful remarks made in the Documentary."